chukhraiartur/wallpaper-downloader/README.md

 # Wallpaper Downloader

-Welcome to Wallpaper Downloader!
-This is a Django web application that allows you to download wallpapers from Unsplash.
+The **Wallpaper Downloader** is a Django web application that allows users to download random wallpapers from Unsplash.
+This application utilizes the power of Celery for task management and Redis as a message broker to efficiently generate and download wallpapers.
+Users have the flexibility to choose between desktop and mobile wallpapers according to their preferences.

 ## Demo